 Recent examples of our work in this area include:

 Meet Our IT Technology Solicitors

 Home-grown or recruited from national, regional or City firms.
-Our specialists are experts in their fields and respected by their peers.
+Our IT Technology lawyers are experts in their fields and respected by their peers.

 Carla is a Partner and Head of our Commercial Team